-The full business case – developed under Phase 2 – was presented to PCC Lorne Green in July 2018.
+The full business case – developed under Phase 2 – was presented to Police and Crime Commissioner (PCC) Lorne Green in July 2018.

 After careful consideration, the PCC was convinced there was enough evidence for ‘A Case for Change’ of governance and on Wednesday 11 July he launched a consultation to give the Norfolk public the opportunity to have a direct say.

-The ‘A Case for Change’ public consultation will run for eight weeks until Wednesday 5 September 2018.
+The ‘A Case for Change’ public consultation ran for eight weeks, closing to responses at 5pm on Wednesday 5 September 2018.

 A total of 7,727 people took part in the consultation, which ran from 11 July to 5 September, with 59% stating they agreed with the PCC’s proposal for change.